Building the C++ Client from Source

 $ ./client_example <sensor hostname> <udp data destination>

-where <sensor hostname> can be the hostname (os-99xxxxxxxxxx) or IP of the sensor and <udp data destingation> is the hostname or IP to which the sensor should send lidar data.
+where <sensor hostname> can be the hostname (os-99xxxxxxxxxx) or IP of the sensor and <udp data destination> is the hostname or IP to which the sensor should send lidar data.
 You can also supply "", an empty string, to utilize automatic detection.

 On Windows, you may need to allow the client/visualizer through the Windows firewall to receive sensor data.